-Once the functional and technical factors are determined, a high-level solution vision and reference architecture can be formulated to show how key components of the proposed solution can achieve the functional requirements.
+The Solution Analysis and Planning phase is the entry point into solution functional scoping and project planning.
+The goals of this phase are to identify project critical success factors, as well as to discover initial functional scope, business requirements, technical drivers and integrations.
+This phase is typically lead by the Business Architect and the Technical Architect leveraged during the Initial Discovery phase.
+Once the functional and technical factors are determined, a high-level solution vision and reference architecture can be formulated to articulate how the key components of the proposed solution can be aligned and leveraged to achieve the functional requirements.
 Additionally, initial infrastructure planning can be formulated to support the project needs.
-With this reference architecture in place, initial estimates can be formulated and work allocations generated to allow for initial project costing, which allows for more detailed budgeting and planning discussions.
+With this reference architecture in place, initial estimates can be formulated and work breakdown structures generated to allow for initial project costing; allowing for more detailed budgeting and planning discussions.

 - Integrations and system interactions